New twist in Mercedes upgrade row

 He added: "There's not really anything that defines the spirit of the regulations; it either complies or it doesn't.
 That's not really for us to judge.

-"[Governing body] the FIA have access to all of the drawings.
+"[Governing body] The FIA have access to all of the drawings.
 A design like that would have surely been submitted in advance.
 It's an interesting concept, it's a radical concept.
 So, is it quick or not?
 Only time will tell, but in terms of its compliance, that's very much an FIA matter."

 Who is quick?